rizitis/inxifetch/README.md

 Output is:<br>
 ![](./1.png)

-You can modify `etc/inxifetch/inxifetch.conf` as you want to play with custom colors... <br>
+You can modify `etc/inxifetch/inxifetch.conf` as you want to play with custom colors and fonts... <br>
 <b>Examples:</b><br>
 ![](./2.png)
 <br>